Giants beat Devils to win elusive Grand Slam

 Steven Owre put Giants ahead midway through the final period, before Donovan Neuls added a third and Mark Cooper scored into an empty net.

-Having already won the regular season and Challenge Cup titles, the Giants secure just a third ever Grand Slam.
+Having already won the regular season and Challenge Cup titles, the Giants secured just the third ever Grand Slam.

 As they did in 2019 and 2022, the Giants went into the play-off final match having won the regular season and Challenge Cup titles.